Latest News

 ROI-Global trade in rude health?
 McGeever: Yes, with a catch

-Global trade is not cooling in the shadow of tariffs and trade wars.
+Global trade doesn't cool in the shadow of tariffs, wars on trade, real wars, and energy shocks.
 It's heating.
-How durable is it when the price and not the volume is what's stoking up the flames?
+How durable is it when the price, and not volume, is what's stoking up the flames?

-Recent trade data from the U.S., China and other major economies show that cross border commerce is growing at a faster rate than economists expected.
+Recent trade data, from the U.S., China and other major economies, shows that cross-border commerce has grown at a faster rate than economists expected.

-In many cases the "increased activity" and the "surprisingly strong headline export numbers" were primarily driven by "higher prices".
-These reflect the spike in inflation caused by the Iran War, particularly on the oil and energy markets.
+In many cases the price increases were the primary cause of increased activity and surprising export figures.
+This reflects the spike in inflation caused by the Iran War, particularly on the oil and energy markets.

-This was especially true in the U.S. where exports reached a record of $327 billion last month, largely due to shipments of a wide range goods.
+This was especially true in the U.S. where exports reached a record of $327 billion last month, driven by shipments from a wide range of products.

-This may be primarily due to the high prices of fuel, oil and other energy products.
-It is important to ask how long the improvements will last.
+This could have been primarily due to the high prices of oil, fuel, and other energy products.
+This raises the issue of how durable this improvement is.

-It's not only the price that matters.
-Canada's physical export volumes are now back where they were prior to the U.S. Presidential election which returned Donald Trump to office in November 2024.
-This has triggered trade tensions with the United States.
+It's clear that it isn't just the price that does all the work.
+The physical export volumes of Canada have returned to their previous levels before Donald Trump was elected to the White House by the U.S. in November 2024.
+This has sparked trade tensions with the neighboring countries.
 According to CIBC, the exports of April were only second to those in February last year when companies were preparing for Trump's looming duties.

-Base effects are another factor which may have a positive impact on headline trade figures.
+Base effects are another factor that may be affecting headline trade figures.
 The slowdown in trade during the first half of the year as Trump's tariff wars began is now used to compare year-over-year figures.

-It is too early to predict a trade revival.
+This suggests that it's too early to predict a?trade revival.

-The price is also playing a major role in Asia's trade explosion, but the booming AI-related demand also fuels the sizzling numbers.
+The price is also an important factor in Asia's trade boom.
+However, the soaring demand for AI is also fueling the sizzling numbers.

 China, the largest exporter in the world, saw its total exports rise 19.4% in May.
-Pantheon Macroeconomics says that sales of high-tech goods accounted for 12 percent.
-While the value of integrated-circuit exports has more than doubled in the last year, the export volume rose by only 2%.
+Pantheon Macroeconomics says that sales of high-tech goods accounted for 12 percent of this.
+While the value of integrated-circuit exports has more than doubled in the last year, export volumes have only increased by 2%.
 This suggests that the headline figure is inflated because the price was high.

 The same thing is happening in other sectors.
 However, Beijing policymakers and critics will continue to focus on headline dollar figures, particularly the large one, China's total 12-month rolling trade surplus of more than $1 trillion.